 The memorandum of association must have a clause stating that no dividends or income will be paid to members and that all profits or any income, if any, must be used to promote the company objects.
 Objects cannot indicate the carrying on of a profit making business.

-The third step in registering a non-profit company is to set out your articles of association which are the rules for the company.
-The articles of association document is drawn up specifically for each non-profit company by, or on behalf of the individuals forming the non-profit company.
+The third step in opening of a non-profit company is to set out your articles of association which are the rules for the non-profit corporation.
+The articles of association document is drawn up specifically for each non-profit firm by, or on behalf of the individuals starting the non-profit organisation.